COGS108/Projects/FinalProject_Guidelines.md

 **PERMISSIONS**: Specify whether you want your group project to be made publicly available.
 Place an X in the square brackets where appropriate.

-**OVERVIEW**: Include 3-4 sentences summarizing your group’s project and results.
+**ABSTRACT**: Include a few sentences to a few paragraphs summarizing your group’s project and results.

 **NAMES**: See proposal specifications.